acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 > David Jay, founder of AVEN, is interviewed on ABC's *The View* (CW: acephobia,
 > invasive questions toward asexual people)

+In addition to attaching content warnings, works that are queerphobic, pathologizing, inaccurate, or otherwise hateful should be properly contextualized.
+For example, a work that spreads misinformation or doesn't meet contemporary standards for ethical reporting should be called out as such in the artifact description.

 ## Include citations where applicable {#citations}